dedene/curl/README.md

 ## Inputs

 - `url`: The URL to request.
-- `args`: Additional arguments to pass to cURL.
+- `extra`: Additional arguments to pass to cURL.

 ## Outputs